Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 A Practical Guide To Working In Radio In The Digital Age

 Making Radio is about techniques for presenting, researching, copywriting, producing, marketing and promoting radio.
 All for several different program formats.
 Author Steve Ahern also examines how radio has reinvented itself to keep up with today’s audience behaviour.
 He talks about Radio 2.0 skills that one should have in this digital world, including today’s hot topics: multi-platform delivery and social media marketing.
-Read this book
+Read this radio book

 Media Programming